 (3) If an agreement is not made under subsection (2) of this section the lessee may commence an action for compensation before the warden or the person liable to pay compensation may so commence an action claiming a declaration as to the amount of compensation payable.

-[Section 28A inserted by No. 66 of 1954 s.
+[Section 28A inserted: No. 66 of 1954 s.
 8.]

 28B.
 Determination of partial compensation